top of page

 Fishing boats in Susami’s harbor

+What Fishing Experiences Are Described Here?
 Sustainable Fishing Experiences in Susami

-One such experience involves helping local lobster fishermen to harvest their catch from their nets.
+This past autumn, we partnered with the local tourism bureau in Susami to help develop and test fishing experiences that reflect local practices.
+One such experience involves assisting local lobster fishermen in harvesting their catch from their nets.
 This stretch of coastline is known for Ise lobster, a regional specialty prized throughout Japan.

 Two people sit on the ground, sorting orange fishing nets.
 One holds a lobster.
 They wear casual outdoor clothing and gloves.
 Calm setting.